Gaslighting in the Workplace: Protecting Your Mental Health

 How Workplace Gaslighting Works: Tactics and Techniques

 At its core, gaslighting is about control.
-The primary mechanism involves a series of strategic lies, distorting facts, or making the victim feel they are "too sensitive" or "overreacting" when expressing their feelings, leading them to question their sanity.
-This manipulation is particularly damaging in workplaces, where authority dynamics can magnify the impact of such tactics.
+The primary mechanism involves a series of strategic lies, distorting facts, or making the target feel they are “too sensitive” or “overreacting” when expressing their feelings, leading them to question their sanity.
+This manipulation is particularly damaging in workplaces, where authority dynamics can amplify its impact.

 Sarah’s Story: How a Junior Executive Was Gaslit